 My mother and I went into town the next day leaving Mary with the others to protect what remained of our belongings.
 The little town of Centreville looked different in the daylight.
 It was loud and full of people.
 No one paid any attention to us giving us the ability to blend in and scope out every nook and cranny of the town.

-As we wandered around, the town seemed rather unaffected from the stock market crash.
+As we wandered around, the town seemed strangely unaffected by the hardships we had escaped.
 The people were well-dressed and happy.
 Even though we had avoided most of the towns since we left home, we have met several people.
-Every person had told us stories on how their town had been affected by the crash.
-The struggles they were having to survive even though they did not have direct ties to the stock market.
-Then there were those who were affected in the same way we had by having their way of life and survival destroyed by the drought.
+Every person had told us stories on how their town had been affected by the stock market crash or in the same way we had by having their way of life and survival destroyed by the drought.
 These problems did not seem to exist here.
 They seem to be in a little bubble where nothing bad had happened.

 None of the buildings were run-down, but rather seemed like they were recently new or renovated.
+Despite being a small town, there was no lack of successful businesses full of customers.
 I was amazed at how well-off this town was.
-Despite being a small town, there was no lack of successful businesses full of customers.
-By mid-day we finally found our horses in a barn behind the tavern.
-We rode back to camp and discussed with the others how to get our horses back.
+I retraced my steps from the night before and led my mother down the alley I had lost their trail.
+We discovered a little tavern tucked at the end.
+As we looked around the tavern, we noticed a small barn attached.
+The thieves had disappeared inside quickly the night before because it was here we found our missing horses.
+By mid-day, we rode back to camp and discussed with the others how to get our horses back.

 “We should go to the Sheriff,” my mother reasonably suggested.
 “Surely he would help us get our horses back.”